 Birmingham’s Frankfurt Christmas Market is the largest of its kind outside Germany.
 It has over 180 glowing wooden chalets sprawled across Victoria Square, Chamberlain Square and New Street, each one packed with everything from glistening handmade baubles to traditional German beer.
 You might stray from gift shopping though, as it’s rather difficult to resist the smells of moist marzipan, mulled wine and gingerbread wafting through the air.

 Sticking with the German theme (we just can’t resist all that sugary stollen and mulled wine!), Christkindelmarkt in Leeds is another well-known German Christmas Market.
 Over 40 traditional wooden stalls covered in holly and baubles sell delicacies such as fresh pretzels and grilled Bratwurst, while characterful toy soldiers and intricate glassware will make extra special Christmas gifts.

 Head to the 'Gateway to the Dales' for Skipton's 17th Yuletide Festival on the charming cobbled High Street.
 This year sees the return of eccentric entertainers Bjorn the Polar Bear, the Tap Dancing Turkeys and Musical Ruth and her piano along with traditional brass and pipe bands.
-Sweet-studded stalls, mini fairground rides and classic games will keep the children entertained, while you can drool over specialist cheese and hunt for quirky presents.
+Sweet-studded stalls, mini fairground rides and classic games such as ‘Hook a Duck’ will keep the children busy, while you can drool over specialist cheese and hunt for quirky presents.